grahamking/lintswitch/README.md

-*lintswitch* runs pylint, pep8 and pymetrics on your Python code, in the background.
+*lintswitch* runs pylint, pep8 and pymetrics on your Python code, and jshint on your JS code, in the background.

 You must tell lintswitch which files to lint.
 A **vim** plugin is included, in the contrib directory, which calls lintswitch every time you save a file.

-With lintswitch, your code is constantly being watched and linted in the background, without interrupting your workflow, unless there is an error in your code.
+With lintswitch, your code is constantly being watched and linted in the background, without interrupting your workflow.
+You view the results in a browser.

 Linters and file types currently supported:

  - Python: pylint, pep8, pymetrics
+ - Javascript: jshint

-lintswitch has only been tested on Ubuntu, but in theory should work anywhere Python does, assuming you customise the emitters.
+lintswitch has only been tested on Ubuntu, but in theory should work anywhere Python does, as long as you install the linters.

 # Installation